Thy-GoD/Thy_GoD_Docker/README.md

 FYI, you also have to change the spoofer ip(ipv6) to your host's so that it gets forwarded to the container.

 My endgame is to have a docker container that is so useful to the point where I could run it on any linux distro<br>
 while maintaining all my configurations and tools for pentesting.
+(It's also more of a challenge than an actual tool)

 -Thigh GoD

+P.S Here's my [medium article](https://medium.com/@Thigh_GoD/running-responder-mitm6-inside-a-docker-container-without-host-networking-3460998a724a) I wrote about it.